-As much as the challenges are daunting, local communities are responding, not least the 193 certified Sustainable Jersey communities.
-In the coming year, they will have the opportunity to apply for the first Sustainable Jersey Gold Stars, in Energy and Waste, putting them on the road to achieving the Gold level of certification as new Gold Stars are added each year to incorporate all the dimensions of sustainability.
+As much as the challenges are daunting, local communities are responding, not least the 198 certified with Sustainable Jersey.
+Applications are now being accepted for the first Sustainable Jersey Gold Stars (in Energy and Waste), which begin to chart a course towards sustainability at the local level.